If you can’t hack the game, you’ll have to resort to the next best thing:

 Rinse, maybe wash.
 Repeat.

-‘Tis the life of a gamer, which is why the drink of a gamer ’tis the Energy Drink–the most loathsome substance in the world, according to most sports nutritionists, physicians, & general health enthusiasts.
+‘Tis the life of a gamer, which is why the drink of a gamer ’tis the Energy Drink–the most loathsome substance in the world, according to most sports nutritionists, physicians, and general health enthusiasts.

 But what the hell do they know, right?